rishipoetry/rishipoetry.github.io/_posts/2016-02-05-because-i-told-you-so.md

 ---
 layout:post_page
-title: Because I told you so by Susan Ryan
+title: Because I told you so
 ---
 No, mother